Donald Trump Doesn’t Understand the Need for the Free Press

 “The basis of our governments being the opinion of the people, the very first object should be to keep that right; and were it left to me to decide whether we should have a government without newspapers or newspapers without a government, I should not hesitate a moment to prefer the latter.
 But I should mean that every man should receive those papers and be capable of reading them.”

-Trump’s disdain for the press knows no bounds.
+Trump’s disdain for the free press knows no bounds.
 He frequently dismisses valued news organizations as “fake news” simply because they publish articles critical of him and his presidency.
 However, for all of his verbal attacks, and angry early-morning or late-night tweet tirades, Trump cannot point to specific instances of actual “fake news.”
 The president, on whom the burden of proof falls, fails the first step of constructing a persuasive argument – supporting his assertion.

 Most recently, Trump’s pointed to a retracted CNN article as evidence that network spews nonsense designed solely to degrade him.
 But that obviously misses the mark.
 CNN retracted its story and issued a humbling apology which the story’s subject accepted.